-Options abound in this collection of diabetes-appropriate recipes.
+Options abound in this collection of healthy recipes for a diabetic diet.

 “It’s time to debunk the myth of the ‘diabetic diet,’” says EatingWell nutrition editor and author Joyce Hendley.
 If you have diabetes, you don’t have to eat special foods or be excluded from what “everyone else” is eating.
 Current guidelines for diabetes are, in fact, the same as those for the population at large.
 “Everyone else,” says Hendley, “should be taking their cue from what’s on your plate.”